-- Piet et al. 2021: A roadmap towards quantitative cumulative impact assessments: Every step of the way.
-Provides an important roadmap for working groups to consider linkages between land-use activities, resulting ecosystem pressures, functional linkages in space and time (exposure) and the consideration of endpoints to target study systems. - Incorporating Indigenous Knowledge: In many instances, stressor-response functions may not be developed exclusively from empirical data but instead developed through expert opinion from local communities based on value systems.
-Where appropriate, working groups may include a customized stressor-response function to represent potential risks and values based on traditional knowledge systems and expert opinion.
+Incorporating Indigenous Knowledge: In many instances, stressor-response functions may be developed through expert opinion from local communities based on value systems.
+Where appropriate, working groups may include a customized stressorresponse function to represent potential risks and values based on traditional knowledge systems and expert opinion.
 Refer to Hounde (2007) and Alexander et al. (2019) for further discussion.
-Examples of many other values-based Indigenous-led cumulative effects management programs exist across Canada.
+Examples of many other values-based Indigenous-led cumulative effects management programs exist across Canada23.

-3 Assessment Endpoints
+3 Modelling Pathways and Assessment Endpoints

-The CEMPRA framework offers different assessment endpoints to choose from.
+The CEMPRA framework offers several different modelling options and assessment endpoints to choose from (Figure 2).
 The specific endpoint to use will depend on the application, data availability, and overall objectives of the assessment.
-In the following section, we will describe stressor-response functions and the simplified "Joe Model" that combines the effects of multiple stressors.
-We will also discuss the integrated life cycle model, which links stressors to vital rates to project productivity and capacity of the target system.
-Although assessment endpoints can be mutually exclusive, they all rely on stressor-response functions as the central theme.
+In the following section, we will describe stressor-response functions and the simplified "Joe Model" that combines the effects of multiple stressors on the single adult life stage.
+We will also discuss the integrated life cycle model, which links stressors to vital rates for multiple life history stages to project productivity and capacity of the target system.
+Although assessment endpoints differ between the modelling streams, they all rely on stressor-response functions as the central theme of the modelling process.